-- In “Rocket” mode, the Mavic Air 2 flies autonomously straight up while keeps the desired subject in frame.
+- In “Rocket” mode, the Mavic Air 2 flies autonomously straight up while keeps the desired subject in the frame;

 - “Helix” mode is the enhanced version of the “Circle” mode.
-Instead of just orbiting around the subject, Mavic Air2 will rotate and rise its altitude in the same time;
+Instead of just orbiting around the subject, Mavic Air2 will rotate and raise its altitude at the same time;

 Mavic Air 2: Basic setup – Prepare for your first flight

-First thing you need to do is to fully charge the battery.
-Meanwhile you can read its user manual and install the DJI Fly APP.
-In case you a are new DJI costumer you will need to register an account in order to use the APP.
+The first thing you need to do is to fully charge the battery.
+Meanwhile, you can read its user manual and install the DJI Fly APP.
+In case you a are new DJI customer you will need to register an account in order to use the APP.

 Now it is time to connect your phone with the remote controller.
-For this you have 3 types of cables included in the box (Apple – Lightning and Android – Micro-USB or USB Type-C).
-If all OK you can turn on the drone by long pressing the batteries button (don’t forget to remove the gimbal protector!).
-After product activation the APP prompted that a firmware upgrade is required.
+For this, you have 3 types of cables included in the box (Apple – Lightning and Android – Micro-USB or USB Type-C).
+If all OK you can turn on the drone by long-pressing the batteries button (don’t forget to remove the gimbal protector!).
+After product activation, the APP prompted that a firmware upgrade is required.
 As the new software version (V01.00.0250) promises lots of improvements I did it right away.
-The process took about 10 minutes while the Air 2 restarted couple of times.
-After location change or firmware upgrade, it is important to perform a gyro calibration.
+The process took about 10 minutes while the Air 2 restarted a couple of times.
+After the location change or firmware upgrade, it is important to perform a gyro calibration.

 Lastly, you can install the propellers.
-Remember there are two types, ‘A’ and “B’, for a easy matching both arms and propeller bags are labeled accordingly.
-Also, ‘A’ motors and ‘A’ propellers has white marks which helps to pair them.
+Remember there are two types, ‘A’ and “B’, for an easy matching both arms and propeller bags are labeled accordingly.
+Also, ‘A’ motors and ‘A’ propellers have white marks that help to pair them.

-Prior to any flight, it is highly recommended to go trough the ‘pre-flight checklist’ provided in the drone’s user guide.
+Prior to any flight, it is highly recommended to go through the ‘pre-flight checklist’ provided in the drone’s user guide.

 Mavic Air 2 review: DJI Fly APP

-The DJI Fly APP is a must have in case you want to explore all the capabilities of the Mavic Air 2.
+The DJI Fly APP is a must-have in case you want to explore all the capabilities of the Mavic Air 2.
 The APP was firstly introduced with the Mavic MINI and it is available for both popular mobile OS (Android and iOS).
-Besides camera live-view, the APP allows to customize lots of settings and gives you access to features such as ActiveTrack and QuickShots modes.
+Besides camera live-view, the APP allows us to customize lots of settings and gives you access to features such as ActiveTrack and QuickShots modes.